biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ```
 <br/>

-## Aligning the reads (and quantifying at the same time)
+## Aligning the reads to the genome (and counting them at the same time!)
 To use **STAR** for the read alignment (default --runMode option), we have to specify the following options:
 * the index directory (--genomeDir)
 * the read files (--readFilesIn)
 * if reads are are compressed or not (--readFilesCommand)

-* type of output (--outSAMtype)
+The following options are optional"
+* type of output (--outSAMtype).
+Defaul is "BAM Unsorted"; STAR outputs unsorted Aligned.out.bam file(s).
+"The paired ends of an alignment are always adjacent, and multiple alignments of a read are adjacent as well.
+This ”unsorted” file can be directly used with downstream software such as HTseq, without the need of name sorting."
+* the path for output directory and prefix of all output files prefix (--outFileNamePrefix).
+By default, this parameter is ./, i.e. all output files are written in the current directory.
 * (--quantMode).
-"With **--quantMode GeneCounts** option STAR will count number reads per gene while mapping.
+"With the default **TranscriptomeSAM** option STAR will output alignments translated into transcript coordinates in the Aligned.toTranscriptome.out.bam file.
+These transcriptomic alignments can be used with various transcript quantification software that require reads to be mapped to transcriptome, such as RSEM or eXpress.
+With **--quantMode GeneCounts** option STAR will count the number of reads per gene while mapping.
 A read is counted if it overlaps (1nt or more) one and only one gene.
 Both ends of the paired- end read are checked for overlaps.
-The counts coincide with those produced by htseq-count with default parameters." (from [STAR Manual](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/Releases/FromGitHub/Old/STAR-2.5.3a/doc/STARmanual.pdf))
+The counts coincide with those produced by htseq-count with default parameters. **This option requires annotations (GTF or GFF with –sjdbGTFfile option) used at the genome generation step, or at the mapping step.**" (from [STAR Manual](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/Releases/FromGitHub/Old/STAR-2.5.3a/doc/STARmanual.pdf))
-* (--outFileNamePrefix)